genelet/mlm/README.md

 Note that authentication cookies' *Domain* should match exactly the website you are serving in *config.json*, otherwise it would report login error code 1036.
 For example, if your site uses no *www*, i.e. [http://noniland.com](http://noniland.com), then *Domain* should be _noniland.com_.
 If your site uses *www*, i.e. [http://www.noniland.com](http://www.noniland.com), then *Domain* should be _www.noniland.com_.

-#### 1.5.2) Uploading
+#### 1.5.2) Uploading in _component.json_

 By default, files will be uploaded into _Uploaddir_.
 You can override this behavior by assigning a specific folder for the action in *component.json*.
-For example, the _Product_ photos are uploaded to *Document_root*/product as showing in *SAMPLE_home/lib/MLM/Gallery/component.js*:
+For example, the _Product_ photos are uploaded to *Document_root*/product as showing in SAMPLE_home/mlm/lib/MLM/Gallery/component.json:
 ```
   "insert"  :{"validate":["categoryid"],
     "upload":{